Read or download each PDF article by clicking on the title listed below.

 LANGUAGE OF MANUSCRIPTS

-If you have any questions about the JIOA please contact the editor:
+If you have any questions about the JIOA please contact the co-editors:

 * The term ombudsman is used to communicate to the widest possible community and is not intended to discourage others from using alternatives.
 IOA respectfully acknowledges that many practitioners use alternative forms of this word.